orcnog/5etools-mirror-1.github.io/README.md

     * Hover on the top left hamburger menu icon, and from the flyout, select an API source.
     * Click the "Import JSON" blue button in the flyout.
     * Once the data loads into the 2 large textareas in the page, click the "Convert!" blue button below.
+    * Optionally, for *items*, if you want to pull in both Equipment and Enhanced Items, you will need to do them one by one, but you can use the resulting converted JSON from the first as the "5eTools Destination JSON" value for the second.
+The resulting converted JSON from the second will contain all changes (from both the Equipment and the Enhanced Items APIs).

-2. Copy/paste the converted object into the repo JSON file (example: data/items-sw5e.json), and save the file.
+2. Copy/paste the final converted JSON into the repo JSON file (example: data/items-sw5e.json), and save the file.

 3. Open the "diff" or "differences" view to see exactly what has changed, line-by-line.